data-gymnasia/courses/content/epidemic-modeling/content.md

 (b) If $\lambda$ is on the larger side, the number of infectious persons [[usually|always]] grows eventually, while if $\lambda$ is on the smaller side, the number of infected persons [[always|usually]] decays eventually.
 :::

-(Note: the executable code cells are provided here for convenience, but if you have difficulty seeing the plots, or if you'd prefer a notebook interface, you can [launch a Binder notebook with one click](https://mybinder.org/v2/gh/data-gymnasia/julia-binder/master)).
+{.small} Note: the executable code cells are provided here for convenience, but if you'd prefer a notebook interface, you can launch a Jupyter notebook on Binder, with all packages pre-loaded, with [one click](https://mybinder.org/v2/gh/data-gymnasia/julia-binder/master)).

     pre(julia-executable)
       | using Plots, Distributions